 Posted by WeAreTeachers on Saturday, November 10, 2018

-If your students can see their progress with recycling, they’re more likely to do it outside of the classroom, too.
-So what can you do to show how much paper they’ve saved or the number bottles and cans that they’ve collected?
+If your students can see the results of their recycling, they’re more likely to do it outside of the classroom, too.
+So how can you show them the amount of paper they’ve saved or the number of bottles and cans they’ve collected?
 Use a sticker chart, take photos, or just recognize students when you catch them recycling.
-Or if you want to be really ambitious, try our life-size game of Recycle Drop (above).
-Collect recycled items until the container is full.
+If you want to be really ambitious, try our life-size game of Recycle Drop (above).
+Collect recyclable items until the container is full.
 And then play the game with your students.
 Learn more about the game here.

 We created this recycling-themed bingo game to help make learning about recycling more fun for your students.
 It includes a teacher’s guide for lessons and talking points for the different items featured on the boards.
-Be sure to take breaks and lead class discussions as you go to help students learn about and understand all the icons.
+Be sure to take breaks and lead class discussions as you go to help students develop an understanding for all of the icons.

-Infographics are so fun.
-They provide students with a really good visual.
-Download some recycling infographics and facts here.
-Making infographics can also be a good classroom activity.
+Infographics are fun representations of important details.
+Download recycling infographics and facts here and use them as a classroom activity to make infographics.
 Assign students to small groups and have them research statistics and facts about recycling.
-Then challenge them to create their own inforgraphic, presenting what they learned in a visual way.
+Then challenge them to create their own infographic, presenting what they learned in a visual way.

 Be sure to cover the basics.
 You might think students have an understanding of how recycling works, but it might not be as clear as you think.
 Start with “Life of a Plastic Bottle” and “Life of an Aluminum Can,” two great videos on the Recycle Rally website.
 Videos are a good way to start the conversation about how recycling works, and they’ll help students see that their actions really do matter.

 Establish a rule in your classroom that both sides of a piece of paper must always be used.
 If students have a piece of paper that hasn’t been used on the back, have them put it in a container.
-The back side is great for notes, art, and the like.
+The backside is great for notes and artwork.

 Now that you’ve established a method for collecting paper, it’s time to do something with it.
 Learn how to turn scraps into new paper for your classroom.
 This process can be a bit involved, and it might be best when spread out over a couple of days, but it’s a wonderful hands-on lesson for students.

 Fill an area of your classroom with objects—plastic containers, old beads, and even outdoor objects, like sticks.
 Then have your students use them to create art.
 Encourage students to be creative and bring in their own items as well.
-Here’s one of our favorites (above), made from bottles, from Crafts by Amanda.
+Here’s one of our favorites, made from bottles.

 Join Recycle Rally, and you and your students can win great prizes for increasing recycling at your school.
-Plus, you’ll find more recycling activities, lesson plans, downloadable posters, and more!
+Plus, you’ll find additional recycling activities, lesson plans, downloadable posters, and more!